mantidproject/mantid/docs/source/interfaces/Indirect Corrections.rst

 Container Subtraction
 ---------------------

-The Container Subtraction Tab is used to remove the containers contribution to a run.
+The Container Subtraction Tab is used to remove the container's contribution to a run.

 Once run the corrected output and can correction is shown in the preview plot.
 Note that when this plot shows the result of a calculation the X axis is always in wavelength,